simonjantsch/switss/docs/source/index.rst

 Instantiating from PRISM model files
 ====================================

-SWITSS supports the instantiation of MDPs and DTMCs from .lab and .tra, as well as from .pm files:
+SWITSS supports the instantiation of MDPs and DTMCs from .lab and .tra, as well as from PRISM .pm/.nm files:

 >>> from switss.model import DTMC
 >>> M = DTMC.from_prism_model("datasets/brp.pm",